slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 "Elon’s purchase of Twitter was the single most consequential act of the last decade.
 It restored free speech, broke the Overton window, and enabled the second American revolution." (...)
 "If you’re writing for your followers, your followers are worthless."
 -- Naval Ravikant [1974]*

-> *"The clash of ideas is the sound of freedom."
--- Lady Bird Johnson *

-> *"Your job is to get your audience to care about your obsessions."
--- Martin Scorsese *

 > *"The hallmark of modern society is the theft of attention.
 Modern society is overcrowded with thieves of attention." (...)
 "Social media holds up a magnifying mirror to our emotions.
 AI holds up a magnifying mirror to our intellectual abilities."